|Programme Name:||New Zealand Diploma in Business (with strand in Leadership and Management)|

 d) A qualification equivalent to 50 credits at NCEA Level 2.

 We offer three intakes per year.
-Our “intake clock” defines clearly the delivery activities we take in each week.
-It ensures that you are in control of your learning progression or any catch-up required.
-By following our intake schedule, most students will be able to complete the NZDB Level 5 programme in 9 months.
-After graduating, many students go on to complete the NZDB Level 6 programme.
+Most students complete the NZDB Level 5 programme in 9 months.
+After graduating, students can go on to study the NZDB Level 6 programme.
 In most cases, students can expect to complete both qualifications in 18 months.

-We offer the following intakes and start dates in 2018:
+We are offering the following intakes in 2019:

 Immigration New Zealand Work Rights